diaorui/fathom-deck/DESIGN.md

-# FathomDeck Design Document
+# PeekDeck Design Document

-> **Still waters, moving data.**
+> **A glance is all you need.**

 ## Overview

-FathomDeck is a configurable, widget-based monitoring system that generates static dashboards for tracking various data sources.
+PeekDeck is a configurable, widget-based monitoring system that generates static dashboards for tracking various data sources.
 Users define pages with widgets, each widget fetches and visualizes specific data, and the system outputs static HTML pages deployed via GitHub Actions.

 **First Use Case:** Cryptocurrency monitoring dashboards (Bitcoin, Ethereum, etc.)